 Yes, collaborative conflict management is highly effective.
 This approach emphasizes cooperation and mutual problem-solving, aiming to find solutions that satisfy all parties involved.
 It fosters open communication, trust, and a deeper understanding of differing perspectives.
 By addressing the root causes of conflict and focusing on shared goals, collaborative conflict management often leads to more sustainable and satisfactory outcomes for everyone involved.

 Scientific evidence supports its efficacy.
 A study carried out by Paul et al (2004) reported that collaborative conflict management style was indicated as a positive influencing factor on team performance, whereas group heterogeneity was found to be a barrier to successful conflict management and effective group performance.
-Managers who foster a culture of collaboration and mutual respect in an organizations effectively manage conflicts and enhance overall performance.
+Managers who foster a culture of collaboration and mutual respect in an organization effectively manage conflicts and enhance overall performance.

 What are some examples of conflict resolution strategies in leadership?